sci-42ver/SICP_SDF/sicp_notes.md

 - `(get op type-tags)` implies using `list` for `type-tags`.
   ~~so what if type is `'polar`?~~ so we need to separately manipulate cases of `'polar` by `(get 'make-from-real-imag 'rectangular)`, etc.
+- > To design such a system, we can follow the same data-abstraction strategy we followed in designing the rational-number package in Section 2.1.1 i.e. constructor and selector.
+  > using the “abstract data” specified by the constructors and selectors, just as we did for rational numbers in Sec-tion 2.1.1
+- > by having each operation take care of its own dispatching. i.e. `cond` in `real-part`, etc.
+- > We have already seen an example of message passing in Section 2.1.3 See `dispatch`.
+### 2.5
+- > Notice how the underlying procedures, originally defined in the rectangular and polar packages, are exported to the complex package
+  ~~i.e. just put them in `install-complex-package`.~~ See `(get 'make-from-real-imag 'rectangular)`.
+  - notice here it restrict `make-from-real-imag` to use the convenient type.
 ## lec
 ### lec05
 It says about `list` which has not been said up to the book corresponding chapter.